Rented car at Faro airport.

 Of course we know that It's quiet hard to check the whole car at the beginning of the rental but because of the documents and because the cars will be checked after every rental, our franchise-partner has to insist ont his damage compensation.

 In case of further questions, please do not hesitate to contact me again.

 The story continues as I have written again.

-Review about: Sixt Renault Car Rental.
+Product or Service Mentioned: Sixt Renault Car Rental.

 Reason of review: Problems with payment.